Ron Dante

-Ron Dante (born Carmine John Granito, August 22, 1945) is an American singer, songwriter, session vocalist, and record producer.
-Dante is best known as the real life lead singer of the fictional cartoon band the Archies; he was also the voice of the Cuff Links and co-produced Barry Manilow's first nine albums.
+Carmine John Granito (born August 22, 1945), known professionally as Ron Dante, is an American singer, songwriter, session vocalist, and record producer.
+Dante is best known as the real life lead singer of the fictional cartoon band the Archies; he was also the vocalist of the Cuff Links and co-produced Barry Manilow's first nine albums.

 Early life

-Carmine John Granito was born on August 22, 1945 to an Italian-American family in Staten Island, New York, United States.
+Carmine John Granito was born on August 22, 1945, to an Italian-American family in Staten Island, New York, United States.

 Career

 Dante was a member of the parody group the Detergents around 1965.
 The group recorded a novelty song called "Leader of the Laundromat", although Dante was not on that recording.

 He became lead singer of the fictional cartoon band The Archies, whose single "Sugar, Sugar", written and composed by producer Jeff Barry with Andy Kim, was the number-one selling record of 1969 in the United States.
 Concurrent with his work on the Archies project, Dante was also employed as a session singer and performed many television and commercial jingles.